-You all know how much we love the Silhouette Cameo 3 — the latest craft cutting machine from Silhouette.
+You all know how much we love the Silhouette Cameo 3 (available from Amazon here) — the popular craft cutting machine from Silhouette.

 If you’re wondering how to use the Cameo 3, then you’ve come to the right place.

 We’ve compiled this ultimate guide to getting started with Silhouette Cameo that will take you right through from setup all the way to some complex print and cut functions!

 Of course, if you’re happy to skim through the user manual, you can read it here: cameo-3-user-manual

 But for everyone else, here’s a handy, easy-to-read guide to this great machine.

 - 2 Using Silhouette Studio

 - 3 Preparing Your Cameo 3 for Cutting

 - 4 Using My Library and Silhouette Design Store

 First things first, before we even start setting up your Silhouette Cameo 3, let’s get it out of the box.